KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter1_my_journey_spiritual_science.md

 Truth is not a hammer.
 It’s a resonance.
 And people can only hear it when their own frequency is ready.

+Instead of arguing about what was healthy, I let my own life become the evidence.

 ## From Resistance to Radiance